AnimeThemes/animethemes-api-docs/docs/list/playlist/track/index/index.md

 ---
-title: Playlist Index
+title: Playlist Track Index
 ---

-# Playlist Index Endpoint
+# Playlist Track Index Endpoint

-The playlist index endpoint returns a listing of tracks for the playlist.
+The playlist track index endpoint returns a listing of tracks for the playlist.

 ## URL